DataManagementLab/wannadb/evaluation/README.md

 ![](flowchart.png)

-This process can be repeated for each extractor, where the simulated user gives a varying number of feedbacks $n \in \{10, 20, 30\}$, for each of which 20 total runs are repeated and the results are averaged across all random runs.
+This process can be repeated for each extractor, where the simulated user gives a varying number of feedbacks $n \in [10, 20, 30]$, for each of which 20 total runs are repeated and the results are averaged across all random runs.

 ### Running the evaluation

 In order to run the evaluation, one needs to follow these steps:

 1. Place the aviation and / or nobel annotation .json files into `evaluation/datasets/aviation/documents` and `evaluation/datasets/nobel/documents`, respectively.
 2. If you have the document base already preprocessed, place them into `cache`.
-Otherwise, the experiment itself will run the preprocessing.
+Otherwise, the experiment itself will run the preprocessing, for which you will need to place the raw documents into `evaluation\datasets\dataset_name\raw-documents`.
 3. Set the `USED_EXTRACTOR` variable in `experiment_3.py` to the extractor you want to evaluate, and the `dataset_str` to the dataset you want to evaluate on.
 Note that if you want to use the `FAISS` extractor, you need to pass the document base to the extractor as parameter once upon creation.
 4. Run the experiment script `experiment_3.py`